top of page

 We decided to hop on a plane, took another one hour flight from Baku and landed in this unbelievably beautiful little corner of a mainstream country.
 We wandered through the empty roads, crushed on gorgeous minarets and fell in love with every part of Naxcivan.

-Here’s our complete 6-day itinerary:
+Here’s our complete Azerbaijan itinerary 6 days:

 • Naxcivan – 2 days